Skip to content

 Last update:

-In this article, I'll demonstrate how to use the actual name of the camera instead of the index value with OpenCV's VideoCapture class.
+In this article, I will demonstrate how to use the actual name of the camera instead of the index value with OpenCV’s VideoCapture class.

 read more…